SherineAwad/Ribofilio/README.md

 ## Tutorial

-For a Ribosomal Profiling protocol using Ribofilio, take a look into [this tutorial](https://ribofilio.readthedocs.io/en/latest/protocol.html)
+Take a look into [this tutorial](https://ribofilio.readthedocs.io/en/latest/protocol.html) for a complete Ribosomal profiling protocol usinf Ribofilio.

+## How to run Ribofilio

 To run ribofilio: